Information for landlords

 Part 3 of the Housing Act 2004 gives local authorities the power to introduce selective licensing for privately rented properties within a designated area.
 Selective licences are used to help council raise property standards within problematic and low demand areas.

 Selective licensing conditions cover a range of requirements including (but not limited to) gas / electrical certificates, fire safety and general repairs, property management, tenancy agreements, tackling anti-social behaviour, and notifying the council of changes.
-Fire detection and alarm systems are required to be interlinked, preferably mains connected, however battery-powered will suffice.
+Fire detection and alarm systems are required to be interlinked and mains connected.

 It is the responsibility of the proposed licence holder who has control of the property (usually the owner, manager or letting agent who receives the rent for the property) to apply to the council for a selective licence.